DanielFarahani/corelogic_pyclient/README.md

 This is a Python client for the [CoreLogic API](https://developer.corelogic.asia/apis/docs/overview-au).

-I haven't seen any clients for Python, so this is a start.
+I haven't seen any clients/ wrappers for Python, so this is a start.

 ## Usage

 Install requirements
 `pip3 install -r requirements.txt`

 Basic usage is can be accessed through Client.py where default parameters are given to for subquries.